 \subsection{MaxGeo Counter}

 We begin with a short description of MaxGeo Counter.
 Algorithm \ref{alg:maxgeo} shows its pseudocode.
-Speaking informally, for each incrementation request the server has to generate a random variable from geometric distribution $\mathrm{Geo}({1}/{2})$ (ranged in $\NN$).
-Final result is the maximum taken over all these generated random variables.
+Informally, for each increment request, the server has to generate a random variable from the geometric distribution $\mathrm{Geo}({1}/{2})$ (ranged in $\NN$).
+The final result is the maximum taken over all these random variables generated.